Harsh19-M/Sales-Insights-Analysis-AtliQ-Hardware/README.md

 **SQL(MySQL)** | **Power BI - Dashboard Tools & DAX** | **Data Modeling** | **ETL** | **Data Cleaning** | **Business Analysis**

 **Dashboard:**  I apologize I was unable to publish the Power BI report online due to lack of a work email.
-The report can be viewed in person if needed.
+The report can be opened/launched and viewed in person when needed.

 <details>
   <summary><b>3 Pages of Dashboard Screenshots (Click to Expand)</b></summary>